Crystalite: A Lightweight Transformer for Efficient Crystal Modeling: Conclusion

 \section{Conclusion}

 We introduced Crystalite, a lightweight diffusion Transformer for crystal structure prediction and \textit{de novo} crystal generation.
-By combining chemically structured atom tokens with the Geometry Enhancement Module (GEM), Crystalite injects crystal-specific inductive bias into a standard Transformer without relying on expensive equivariant message passing.
+By combining Subatomic Tokenization with the Geometry Enhancement Module (GEM), Crystalite injects crystal-specific inductive bias into a standard Transformer without relying on expensive equivariant message passing.

 Across benchmarks, Crystalite achieves state-of-the-art crystal structure prediction performance and strong \textit{de novo} generation results, attaining the best SUN score among the evaluated baselines while sampling substantially faster than geometry-heavy alternatives.
 These results show that strong crystal modeling performance does not necessarily require full equivariance, provided that periodic geometry and chemical structure are incorporated in the right way.
 Overall, Crystalite offers a simple and efficient approach to crystal modeling and suggests that lightweight diffusion Transformers are a promising direction for scalable materials discovery.